Introduction to interactions

-The Interactions feature is used to apply interactivity to any object on a Moqups page.
+The Interactions feature is used to create prototypes by applying interactivity to any object on a Moqups page.

 When you add an interaction to an object, you make it possible for that object to respond to a variety of triggers while in Preview mode.